 During an electrocardiogram, small pads (electrodes) are attached to the skin on the chest, arms, and legs.
 The electrodes are also connected to a machine that translates the electrical activity into line tracings on paper.
 These tracings are often analyzed by the machine and then carefully reviewed by a doctor for abnormalities.

-Medical Review:Adam Husney, MD - Family Medicine & Rakesh K. Pai, MD - Cardiology, Electrophysiology & Thomas M. Bailey, MD, CCFP - Family Medicine & Martin J. Gabica, MD - Family Medicine & George J. Philippides, MD, FACC - Cardiology
+Medical Review:Adam Husney MD - Family Medicine & Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology & Thomas M. Bailey MD - Family Medicine & Martin J. Gabica MD - Family Medicine & George Philippides MD - Cardiology